 Famine, Friends & Fenians: Lectures on New Bedford’s curious ties to Irish History

-Explore visual interpretations of the Great Irish Famine and the global aid response to Ireland’s plight.
-Expand your knowledge of historic Irish-American icon John Boyle O’Reilly and dive into Olympic Irish Throwing.
+The Famine, Friends & Fenians lectures explored visual interpretations of the Great Irish Famine and the global aid response to Ireland’s plight, expanded one’s knowledge of historic Irish-American icon John Boyle O’Reilly, and dove into Olympic Irish Throwing.

 Famine, Friends & Fenians, a major exhibition on Ireland and New Bedford, opened in October to rave reviews.
 It runs through Labor Day.
 Special thanks to the Carney Family Charitable Foundation and to Norm and Maryellen Sullivan Shachoy for leading the fundraising efforts.
 Major loans came from the Ryan Family and The Boston Marine Society, Egan Maritime Institute, Marion Antiques, The Charitable Irish Society, and Quinnipiac University.
 A traveling exhibit on whaling in Co.
 Mayo from the Irish National Park Service deepens our knowledge and understanding of early 20th century whaling.
 A comprehensive book is a fine companion piece to the exhibit and explores in more detail the curious links between the here and there.